zerosdev/ZSE-Safelink-JS/README.md

 <b>.cookie()</b>

 Enable / disable cookie lifetime for safelink (in minute).
 0 = disable = all links will always be converted.
-Default value is <b>5</b> minute.
-Example:
+Default value is <b>5</b> minute for example:
 <b>.cookie(15)</b>

 <b>.linkCount()</b>